dj-piplup/vanilla-kudoboard/readme.md

 `--card-text` is the font color for everything else that isn't otherwise specified by the above text colors

-`--card-color` is the background color of each card
+`--card-background` is the background color or image of each card

 `--card-username` is the color of the username text on the bottom right corner of the card

+`--splash-color` is the color of the "splash screen" card.
+This must be a color so that it can be shown right away without an image "popping in".
+If your cards already use a color as background, I recommend just setting this as `var(--card-background)`

 `background` is for the entire site.
 This can stay a color or be an image using `URL('<image url>')`.
 Image may take further styling.
 Images are default sized so that they cover the entire back of the page with no repeats, so the entire image may not be visible

-Theme variables default in light mode, and get overridden for dark mode (see the @media section in the same file)

 ## src/data.ts

-Defines a function for each "gulp" of data, which takes the current data set in, modifies the data in-place, and returns whether or not there's more data to get.
+Defines a data store with a function for each "gulp" of data, grabs a new batch of data, stores it, and checks if that was the last one.
 The default "gulp" is to grab the full statically defined json in one go, but this can be modified to, for instance, query an api for 20 more cards after \[cards.length\]

 ## dev-src/...